-Here’s are three examples of wait list statistics taken from the College Board’s website:
+Here’s are three examples of wait list statistics taken from the College Board’s website from fall 2016:

-- Stanford University had 42,167 applicants.
-Of those applicants 2,145 were admitted and 1,678 enrolled.
-They offered 958 students a place on the wait list; 695 accepted the place, and only 7 from that list were offered admission.
+- Stanford University had 24,797 applicants.
+Of those applicants 2,140 were admitted and 1,720 enrolled.
+They offered 1,256 students a place on the wait list; 927 accepted the place, and none were offered admission.

 To see any college wait list statistics, click here, type the college name, and select “applying” for the specific college.